Xiaohan5349/approw-docs-v1/docs/en/guides/user/bind-social-account.md

 <ApiMethodSpec method="post" host="https://core.authing.cn" path="/api/v2/users/link" summary="将社交账号绑定到主账号">
 <template slot="description">

-If you want to bind a social account to a main account, the end user must provide the credentials of the **social account** and the **main account** to prove that he is the owner of the two accounts, and then perform binding.
+If you want to bind a social account to the main account, the end-user must provide the credentials of the **social account** and the **main account** to prove that he is the owner of the two accounts, and then perform the binding.

 </template>
 <template slot="headers">